 Time your trip to Waterford right and you might just catch one of the city’s famous festivals.
 Waterford Spraoi International Street Arts Festival takes place in August, Waterford Harvest Festival in September, and Winterval kicks off in late November, right up until Christmas.

 In the pretty harbour town of Dungarvan, book your gang in for a brewery and tasting tour at Dungarvan Brewing where you’ll learn about their traditional beer brewing methods.
 Another 30-minute spin will bring you to Blackwater Distillery in Ballyduff, home to Blackwater Gin.
 The micro-distillery is just ten minutes from the heritage town of Lismore on the banks of the beautiful Blackwater river.

-With so much to squeeze in during your trip to The Déise, you’ll soon be planning a return visit.
+With so much to squeeze in on your holiday in Waterford, you’ll soon be planning a return visit.
 If you want to spend more time in wonderful Waterford, our Waterford destination page is the ultimate travel guide to this beautifully scenic county.